ishanimahajan/HTTPServer/README.md

    2.3 To run , go to bin directory and type java Server.WebServer [port-number][num_threads].

-3. Run client with following different testcases :
+3. Run client with following different cases :

    3.1 Go to browser and type http://localhost:port.
 This will open the default page.